An Elegant Argument that P is not NP

-It is now possible, using Lemmas 3 and 4, to solve the problem of finding a nontrivial lower-bound for the worst-case running-time of a deterministic and exact algorithm that solves the SUBSET-SUM problem:
+There is nothing that can be done to make this equation simpler.
+Then since there are $2^k$ possible expressions on the left-hand side of this equation and $2^{n-k}$ possible expressions on the right-hand side of this equation, we can find a lower-bound for the worst-case running-time of an algorithm that solves the SUBSET-SUM problem by minimizing $2^k+2^{n-k}$ subject to $k \in \{1,\dots,n\}$.

-\textbf{Theorem 5:} \textit{It is impossible for a deterministic and exact algorithm that solves the SUBSET-SUM problem to have a worst-case running-time of $o(\sqrt{2^n})$.}

-\textit{Proof:} Let $T$ be the worst-case running-time of an algorithm that solves SUBSET-SUM, and let $M$ be the size of the largest list of subset-sums that the algorithm sorts.
-Since creating a sorted list of size $M$ must take at least $M$ units of time, we have $T \geq M \geq 1$.
-And since there are $2^n$ unique subset-sums in the worst-case scenario and the algorithm can make use of a sorted list of size $M$ of subset-sums to rule out $O(M)$ possible matches of subset-sums with the target integer \textit{at a time} (just as the Meet-in-the-Middle algorithm does, with $M=\Theta(\sqrt{2^n})$), we have $MT \geq \Theta(2^n)$.

-Then in order to find a nontrivial lower-bound for the worst-case running-time of an algorithm solving SUBSET-SUM, let us solve the following optimization problem: